JoeBwonKenobi/My-Coding-Projects-Coding-Dojo-/README.md

 Before we start working with the data to teach the machine, we need to clean it up and make sure everything looks good.
 So we'll remove any duplicate information and check to make sure there aren't any mistakes.
 Then we'll separate the data into different groups: one group that will be used to teach the machine (the "features" or X), and another group that we want the machine to learn (the "target" or y).

-We'll also divide the data into training and testing groups, so that we can check how well our machine is learning.
+We'll also divide the data into training and testing groups so that we can check how well our machine is learning.
 To get the data ready for the machine, we'll use a set of tools called a "preprocessing object."
 One of the things we'll do with this is fill in any missing information.

 Once everything is set up, we'll build different machine models to try to get the best results.
 We'll use the training data to teach each model, and then we'll tweak the models until they work as well as possible.
 Finally, we'll use the best model to analyze the testing data and see how well it works.